If you have questions please E-mail us at Britishfest2014@yahoo.com

 Children discovered without a parent or guardian will be escorted to Con Ops until we can locate their parent or guardian.

 Clothing and costumes must cover all ‘private’ areas.
-For both sexes the groin must be covered, for females the nipples must be covered (‘Three finger rule’ applies).
+For both sexes the groin must be covered, the nipples must be covered (‘Three finger rule’ applies).
 Essentially if you would get arrested for showing it off, you’ll need to cover it up.
 No allowance will be made for ‘wardrobe malfunctions’, so make sure your outfit functions correctly and keeps you covered in all circumstances.
 This is a family-friendly convention and children may be present, so dress accordingly.

 For your safety, shoes must be worn at all times in the Convention Center.